harrypnh/decision-tree-from-scratch/README.md

 - The train-test ratio of the Breast Cancer Dataset is set at 3:1.
 - The train-test ratio of the Car Evaluation Dataset is set at 4:1.
 ## 4. Results on UCI Breast Cancer Wisconsin (Diagnostic) Dataset
-Overfitting can be observed when the depth of the decision tree changes from 4 to 5, in which the testing accuracy decreases from 92.96% to 92.25% while the training accuracy increases from 98.13% to 99.30%.
 ```
 maxDepth = 1: accTest = 88.73%, accTrain = 92.51%, buildTime = 2.99s
 maxDepth = 2: accTest = 88.73%, accTrain = 93.68%, buildTime = 5.37s